-The Humanities Research Scholars Program (HRSP) offers rising juniors in Columbia College the opportunity to pursue an independent research project in the humanities or humanistic social sciences, while receiving guidance from a faculty member in developing analytical and investigative skills.
+The Humanities Research Scholars Program (HRSP) offers rising juniors and seniors in Columbia College the opportunity to pursue an independent research project in the humanities or humanistic social sciences, while receiving guidance from a faculty member in developing analytical and investigative skills.
 HRSP is designed to help students learn from one another and from leaders in the academic and professional world, and to support the Scholars in their intellectual growth and professional trajectory.

 HRSP Scholars attend a six-week summer program that provides training in research methods and strategies, and that engages them in discussion of larger questions that emerge through the process of conducting research.
 Discussions are directly related to their research projects, and are supplemented by workshops, training sessions, and conversations with guest speakers that expose Scholars to a range of skills and resources that will enhance their current research and future professional pursuits.
 Students meet regularly with faculty mentors and supervisors at their relevant research institutions, and receive additional guidance from graduate students (and, in the future, alumni of this program), which will allow scholars to benefit from ‘near-peer’ mentoring and networking.

 Through this program, HRSP expects Scholars to discover exciting and meaningful ways to better understand a specific topic in the humanities, and also the reasons why the lessons found in the works of the humanities are crucial to our understanding of the world and our place within it.

 This program will coincide with Summer Session I.